 (Bit of an understatement, don't you think?
 Sometimes training a puppy can be like trying to nail jelly to the wall!)

 In order to keep your Cocker puppy interested, keep his training sessions to around 10 minutes or so each time.
 This should be enough to allow you to run through some simple commands without your little fur-ball becoming bored.

 Try several short sessions each day and always try to end your dog's training exercise on a positive note to keep him encouraged.

 Out of all the puppy training tips given on this page, probably the best one of all is:

-The sooner you begin with puppy obedience training, the sooner you will see your little bundle of nervous and sometimes boisterous energy, emerge into a well-behaved, well-mannered, adorable little Cocker Spaniel!
+The sooner you begin your puppy's training, the sooner you'll see your little bundle of nervous and sometimes boisterous energy emerge into a well-behaved, well-mannered, adorable little Cocker Spaniel!